 I have administered the iNaturalist project Found Feathers since 2017, which has grown into a large, active, and vibrant online community.
 It is a great place to connect with fellow feather enthusiasts.
 Come check it out if you haven’t already–to this day, I continue to be surprised by the observations of rare and beautiful feathers that people share from around the world.

-My interest in birds has led me to a number of amazing experiences.
-I recently interned at the Delaware Museum of Natural History, where I cataloged the education collection, developed and implemented public programming about birds and feathers, and currently pursue my personal inquiries using their collections.
-In the summer, I assist with bird banding research and get to see gorgeous passerines up close in the field!
+I have been fortunate to meet and work with a number of professionals in the natural sciences.
+I interned at the Delaware Museum of Natural History, where I cataloged the education collection, developed and implemented public programming, and pursued personal inquiries using their collections.
+I assisted with bird banding research in Pennsylvania and learned to handle and document migrant and resident passerines.
 And thanks to the kindness of the team at the Feather Identification Lab, I was able to observe professional forensic ornithologists at work in the Smithsonian’s extensive bird collections.

 Here are some places where I can be found:

 - Etsy: FeatherCraftStudio

 You can find my 2021 high school commencement speech embedded below.
 (Beware of the bird puns!)